GfSE/SAF-Specification/README.md

 ### Operational Domain Objective

-The SAF Operational Domain aims to get an understanding of required organizational or operational entity capabilities, as a foundation and reasoning for systems to be acquired or developed.
-The SAF Operational Domain supports the model-based development of a [CONOPS](https://www.sebokwiki.org/wiki/Concept_of_Operations_(ConOps)_(glossary)) - as well as an [OPSCON](https://www.sebokwiki.org/wiki/Business_or_Mission_Analysis) and related life cycle concepts - for an organization or operational entity seeking for an improvement of fielded capabilities or in establishing new ones.
+The SAF Operational Domain aims to get an understanding of required organizational or operational entity capabilities, as a foundation and reasoning for to systems to be acquired or developed.
+The SAF Operational Domain supports the model-based development of a [CONOPS](https://www.sebokwiki.org/wiki/Concept_of_Operations_(ConOps)_(glossary)) - as well as an [OPSCON](https://www.sebokwiki.org/wiki/Business_or_Mission_Analysis) and related life cycle concepts - for an organization or operational entity seeking for an improvement of existing capabilities or in establishing new ones.
 By identifying Stakeholders and their Requirements the SAF Operational Domain supports the derivation of a complete and consolidated set of Stakeholder Requirements based on operational stories, operational processes, operational capabilities, and operational exchanges.

 ### Operational Domain Viewpoints